keltonsantos/dataanalysis/projects/nba_project.md

 The data for this project can be found [HERE](https://www.basketball-reference.com/leagues/NBA_2022_totals.html).
 We downloaded the CSV file from the website and imported it to **Tableau** for analysis.

-In this dataset we have the following information 👇
+In this dataset, we have the following information 👇

 * Nº Rows: 605
 * Each row is the **statistic of a unique player** in 2021/2022 NBA season.